Equality in the Field: Women in Construction and Plumbing

-In nearly office, women make up about half the workforce.
+In nearly every office, women make up about half the workforce.
 At most construction sites, however, you might find one woman among 100 men.
 Twenty years into the 21st century, diversity and equality are two of the most critical concepts in the U.S. workplace, but these ideals have made little headway into blue-collar professions such as construction and plumbing.

 Women started to enter the American workforce shortly after the Civil War, and today, they make up 47% of American employees according to the U.S. Department of Labor.